Our Rehab Programme

 Sanctuary Lodge offers the UK’s most thorough, leading-edge substance abuse treatment.
 Here, the country’s most experienced addiction counsellors and therapists provide care to you or your loved one.
 We offer psychological therapies as a step towards peace of mind.
 These include group therapy, individual sessions, CBT, motivational interviewing and the 12-step programme.

 With alcohol addiction, a medical detox alone can soothe your withdrawal severity.
 Within 7-10 days, your body will be completely free of the substance.
 That said, the mental and spiritual aspects of addiction will remain untreated.
-For that reason, we suggest you consider complete alcohol rehab.
+For that reason, we suggest you consider complete alcohol rehab or drug rehab.

 Quitting most street drugs cold turkey can be dangerous if not supervised or medically assisted.
 In some cases, our healthcare professionals may prescribe you substitute drugs to stabilize your condition or safely taper you off the addictive substance.